ska-telescope/skampi/docs/src/subsystems.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to alter the default configuration of TMC deployment.
 The entire TMC deployment
-can be enabled of disabled by setting the `enabled` flag in values.yaml file as shown below
+can be enabled of disabled by setting the `enabled` flag in values.yaml file as shown below (example shown for the MID telescope):

 .. code-block:: yaml
    :emphasize-lines: 2